-Board Responsibilities Group Managing Director Group Managing Director is held by Mr Ong Yoong Nyock a Non-Independent Executive Director.
-The Managing Director is primarily responsible for making and implementing operational decisions and managing the day-to-day operations of the Group.
-Independent Non-Executive Director The Independent Non-Executive Directors bring to bear objective and independent views, advice and judgment on the interests, not only of the Group, but also of shareholders, employees, customers, suppliers and the communities in which the Group conducts its business.
+Board Responsibilities Independent Non-Executive Director The Independent Non-Executive Directors bring to bear objective and independent views, advice and judgment on the interests, not only of the Group, but also of shareholders, employees, customers, suppliers and the communities in which the Group conducts its business.
 Independent Non-Executive Directors are essential for protecting the interests of shareholders and can make significant contributions to the Company's decision making by bringing in the quality of detached impartiality.
-Non-Independent Non-Executive Director The Non-Independent Non-Executive Directors are actively involved in monitoring of Company performance by overseeing the performance of Management in meeting agreed goals and objectives.
+Non-Independent Non-Executive Director The Non-Independent Non-Executive Directors are actively involved in monitoring the Company's performance by overseeing the performance of the Management in meeting agreed goals and objectives.